-We recognise and respect Aboriginal and Torres Strait Islander people's ownership, rights and enduring relationship with their lands and waters, acknowledging that it's the lands, winds and waters of the first Australians that we all share today.
+It's the lands, winds and waters of the first Australians that we all share today.

 We work in partnerships with Aboriginal groups to help plan and deliver conservation outcomes on their lands.
 In addition, whenever we buy or manage a property it's our policy to seek to engage Traditional Owners to ensure access, share knowledge about land management and to learn more about cultural values and sites that may be present.

 Below are some of the groups we work with.

 When we're working together with the rangers, Elders and community on country it's a really great experience learning together.
 It's so inspiring to see the pride the rangers have in protecting their country.

 – Sarah Eccles is our Indigenous Partnership Officer for South Eastern Australia and descendent of Wathaurung people from the coastal country, west of Port Phillip Bay, Victoria.

 Nantawarrina IPA rangers during a healthy country planning workshop.
 Photo Karen Moore.

 Yarta Warndu Ngarlapurla Nguthandha (Our Community Caring for Good Country)

 The Adnyamathanha people are the Traditional Owners of land extending from the far north Flinders Ranges in South Australia to Boolcoomatta Station Reserve near Broken Hill.
 In 1998 the Nantawarrina Indigenous Protected Area, which covers 58,000 hectares, was the first IPA to be declared in the country.
 The Adnyamathanha peoples' vision and leadership has inspired many other groups to establish IPAs.